census-instrumentation/opencensus-service/README.md

 distribute their binary instrumented by OpenCensus.

 OpenCensus Service is trying to eliminate these requirements.
-With OpenCensus Service, users do not need to redeploy or restart their binary as long as it has the OpenCensus Agent exporter.
-All they need to do is just configuring and deploying OpenCensus Service, then it will automatically collect traces and metrics and export to any backend of users' choice.
+With OpenCensus Service, users do not need to redeploy or restart their applications as long as it has the OpenCensus Agent exporter.
+All they need to do is just configure and deploy OpenCensus Service separately.
+OpenCensus Service will then automatically collect traces and metrics and export to any backend of users' choice.

 Currently OpenCensus Service consists of two components, [OpenCensus Agent](#opencensus-agent) and [OpenCensus Collector](#opencensus-collector).